acend/infrastructure/README.md

 The [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus) stack is used for monitoring.

+The montoring stack is deployed in the `monitoring` namespace.

+As the `kube-scheduler`, `kube-controller-manager`, `etcd` only listens on `localhost` on the metrics port, [pushprox](https://github.com/prometheus-community/PushProx) is used to collect the metrics.

 ### Ingress Controller

-The [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) is used with a Hetzner LoadBalancer (automaticly deployed with a Kubernetes service of type `LoadBalancer`and the Hetzner Cloud Controller Manager)
+The [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) is used with a Hetzner LoadBalancer (automaticly deployed with a Kubernetes service of type `LoadBalancer`and the Hetzner Cloud Controller Manager).

+The NGINX Ingress Controller is scaled to 2 replicas and spread on the worker nodes.

 ### Hetzner CSI

 To provision storage we use [Hetzner CSI Driver](https://github.com/hetznercloud/csi-driver).

 ### Sealed Secrets

 To keep Secrets safe in our Git Repository we use [sealed secrets](https://sealed-secrets.netlify.app/)

+The StorageClass `hcloud-volumes` is set as default StorageClass

 ### Rancher System Upgrade Controller

 For the Kubernetes Cluster upgrade we use the [Rancher System Upgrade Controller](https://github.com/rancher/system-upgrade-controller) which allows for automated rke2 upgrades.

+Two plans are deployed:

+* `server-plan` updates the `rke2` binary on the control-plane nodes
+* `agent-plan` updates the `rke2` binary on the worker nodes after control-plane nodes are updated

+For a cluster update, change the `version` field in both plans.

 ### kured

 For safe automated node reboots we use [kured](https://kured.dev/)

+When a reboot of a node is requered, `/var/run/reboot-required` is created by `unattended-upgrade`.
+Kured detects this and will safly reboot the node.
+Reboots are done everyday between 21:00 and 23:59:59 Europe/Zurich timezone.
+Befor rebooting, the node gets cordoned and drained and after the reboot uncordoned again.
+Only one node at the same time is rebooted.

 ### kyverno

 [Kyverno](https://kyverno.io/) is deployed as a policy engine.

+### rbac-manager

+For easy ServiceAccount and RBAC Management the [rbac-manager](https://rbac-manager.docs.fairwinds.com/) is installed.

 ## Dependencies